 Adapt your pitch to suit what you learn

-If you thought you’d been invited to pitch about one specific thing, but you’re hearing different requirements during the meeting – then don’t be afraid to change your whole approach.
+If you thought you’d been invited to pitch about one specific thing, but you hear different requirements during the meeting – then don’t be afraid to change your whole approach.
 Part of your role as a successful freelancer is to consult.
 There’s no point in recommending certain things if new information dictates that they won’t work.

 Don’t be afraid to consult.
 Don’t just be a ‘yes’ freelancer.
 Understand the business, get to know where they’re heading and adapt your pitch accordingly.

 At some point during the meeting, the client will realise they don’t know much about you and will ask about your business.
-This is your chance to shine, so practice your pitch and make sure it’s positive, humble and has a number of case studies thrown in for good measure.
+It's your chance to shine, so practice your pitch and make sure it’s positive, humble and has several case studies thrown in for good measure.

 For example, if you’ve just won a few new clients, briefly tell them about what you’re doing for them.
 Don’t be afraid to shout about your achievements.
 Some of my recent client wins include Manchester City FC – I feel daft telling potential new clients about this, because I’m not one to show off, but it has to be done to demonstrate what I’m capable of.